akshay-b1/Project_2024_Group17/Report.md

 - Bitonic Sort: Jesung Ha
 - Sample Sort (Aayush Garg) : a sorting algorithm that is a divide and conquer algorithm by paritioning the array into sub-intervals or buckets.
 In parallel, the buckets are then sorted individually across multiple processors and then concatenated together.
-- Merge Sort: Jeffrey Slobodkin
+- Merge Sort: Jeffrey Slobodkin: a comparison based sorting algorithm that uses divide and conquer by splitting the array many times until each has only one item.
+In parallel, they are sorted by merging the sublits across multiple processors into one list.
 - Radix Sort (Akshay Belhe) : works by sorting numbers digit by digit, starting from the least significant digit.
 In parallel Radix Sort, the work of sorting each digit is split across multiple processors.

 ### 2b.
 Pseudocode for each parallel algorithm